Super-Droplet Method for the Numerical Simulation of Clouds and Precipitation: a Particle-Based Microphysics Model Coupled with Non-hydrostatic Model: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-Although clouds play a crucial role in atmospheric phenomena, the numerical modeling of cloud is not well established up to the present.
-The macro-scale processes such as the fluid motion of moist air associated with clouds is called "cloud dynamics" and the micro-scale processes such as condensation/evaporation, stochastic coalescence, and sedimentation of water droplets, are called "cloud microphysics".
-These two processes mutually affect each other, and thus we can say that cloud formation and precipitation development are typical multiscale-multiphysics phenomena.
-Cloud dynamics model to describe the fluid motion in the atmosphere has been well developed (Jacobson 2005) .
-However, it is still difficult to perform an accurate simulation of cloud microphysics though several simulation methods, such as bulk parameterization method (Kessler 1969; Ziegler 1985; Murakami 1990; Ferrier 1994; Meyers et al. 1997) , spectral (bin) method (Berry 1967; Soong 1974; Bott 1998, 2000) , and the exact Monte Carlo method (Gillespie 1975 ; See\ss elberg et al. 1996 ), have been proposed.
-Numerical methods to accurately simulate both processes and their interactions are required to understand and predict cloud-related phenomena.
+Although clouds play a crucial role in atmospheric phenomena, the numerical modeling of clouds remains somewhat crude.
+Clouds incorporate both cloud dynamical processes (i.e., turbulent fluid dynamics), and cloud microphysical processes (such as kinetic interactions among particles, sedimentation, etc.) These two processes mutually affect each other in the course of cloud and precipitation development, and this fact suggests that we need to simulate both processes and their interactions concurrently in order to produce an accurate prediction \citep[e.g.,][]{Stevens1998}.
+Cloud dynamics model to describe the fluid motion in the atmosphere has been well developed and have been widely used since the 1960s \citep[e.g.,][]{Ogura1962,Lilly1962,Clark1973}.
+However, it is still difficult to perform an accurate simulation of cloud microphysical processes, though several simulation methods have been proposed.
+For example, the bulk parameterization method \citep[e.g.,][]{Kessler1969,Ziegler1985,Murakami1990,Ferrier1994,Meyers1997,Khairoutdinov2000, Seifert2001} is computationally inexpensive but less accurate, where as the spectral (bin) method \citep[e.g.,][]{Clark1973,Soong1974,Hall1980,Kogan1991,Stevens1996,Khain2004_a} can be accurate but computationally demanding.
+Accurate and inexpensive numerical methods to simulate the cloud microphysics and the interactions between the cloud dynamics are required to understand and predict cloud-related phenomena.

-We have developed a novel, particle-based simulation model of cloud microphysics, named Super-Droplet Method (SDM), which enables accurate numerical simulation of cloud microphysics with reasonable cost in computation.
-Though several extensions and validations are still necessary, we expect that SDM provides us a new approach to the cloud-related open problems, such as the cloud and aerosol interactions, the cloud-related radiative processes, and the mechanism of thunderstorms and lightning.

-SDM can be regarded as a sort of Direct Simulation Monte Carlo (DSMC) method, which was initially proposed to simulate the Boltzmann equation for predicting rarefied gas flows (Bird 1994) .
-Particularly, SDM has similarity to the Extended version of the No-Time-Counter (ENTC) method, which was developed by Schmidt and Rutland (2000) for the simulation of spray flows .
-Though the basic idea of using a computational particle with varying multiplicity is common in both SDM and ENTC, there is a difference in the procedure of the Monte Carlo scheme.

-The main purpose of the present paper is to develop a simple SDM for warm rain, which incorporates sedimentation, condensation/evaporation, and stochastic coalescence, and discuss the theoretical foundations of SDM.
-The methodology to couple SDM and the non-hydrostatic model is also developed.
-Further discussions on the extensions and the computational efficiency of SDM are also carried out, even though briefly.